 Negative Reviews

-Dry Kit and Kaboodle is available online in several different size bags.
-The 13-lb bag is $13.31 at Walmart; 16 lbs is $14.28; 22 lbs is $18.68; and the 30 lb bag is $25.28.
+Dry Kit & Kaboodle is available online in several different size bags.
+The 13-lb bag is $13.31 at Walmart; 16 lbs is $14.28; 22 lbs is $18.68; and the 30-lb bag is $25.28.

 We couldn’t find the wet foods online at this time even though Purina still has them on their site.
+We found the treats for $3.99 for the 9-ounce package.

-Opinions online are mixed about Kit and Kaboodle.
+Opinions online are mixed about Kit & Kaboodle.
 Some people like it and say that their cats love it.
 Many people buy it to feed to ferals.
 Other cat lovers say that their cats vomited after eating it.

 Judging by the ingredients, the dry food might be okay to feed a cat colony if money is a concern.
 The wet foods (which we can’t find right now) appear to be a little better quality than the dry food.